Real Estate Investment

 The turnkey premium: what you pay for convenience

-Turnkey properties cost more than comparable unrenovated properties — sometimes significantly more.
+Turnkey properties cost more than comparable unrenovated properties, sometimes significantly more.
 The seller has priced in the renovation cost, the time value of carrying the project, the risk of renovation overruns, and a profit margin.
 In South Florida, turnkey properties often trade at or above what the renovated property would sell for on the MLS if listed as a primary residence.

 This premium compresses your returns.
-A property you could buy distressed for $200,000, renovate for $35,000, and rent for $1,900/month might be offered as a turnkey for $265,000–$280,000 — already tenanted at $1,900/month.
-The cash-on-cash return drops from potentially 8–10% (if you did the work yourself) to 5–6% (after paying the turnkey premium).
-That's real money.
+A property you could buy distressed for $200,000, renovate for $35,000, and rent for $1,900/month might be offered as a turnkey for $265,000 to $280,000, already tenanted at $1,900/month.
+The cash-on-cash return drops from potentially 8 to 10 percent (if you did the work yourself) to 5 to 6 percent (after paying the turnkey premium).
+That is real money left on the table.

 When turnkey makes sense in South Florida

-Turnkey is worth considering when:
+Turnkey is worth considering in these situations:

 - You want predictability over optimization.
-A turnkey deal's returns are known quantities — you can underwrite them precisely.
+A turnkey deal's returns are known quantities you can underwrite precisely.
 A renovation deal's returns are projections subject to contractor performance, permit delays, and cost overruns.
 Turnkey trades upside for certainty.

 When turnkey does NOT make sense

 - When you're buying in a market you don't understand.
-Some turnkey sellers market South Florida properties to out-of-state investors at inflated prices in neighborhoods with lower rental demand.
+Some turnkey sellers market South Florida properties to out-of-state investors at inflated prices in neighborhoods with weaker rental demand.
 Without local market knowledge or an independent local advisor, you can overpay significantly.

 How to evaluate a South Florida turnkey deal